Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_assassin_allow_arsonist_kill               1       // Whether the Assassin can kill an Arsonist without damage penalty, even if it is not their target ttt_assassin_allow_hivemind_kill               1       // Whether the Assassin can kill a member of the Hive Mind without damage penalty, even if it is not their target ttt_assassin_allow_plaguemaster_kill           1       // Whether the Assassin can kill a Plaguemaster without damage penalty, even if it is not their target ttt_assassin_allow_vindicator_kill             1       // Whether the Assassin can kill a Vindicator without damage penalty, even if it is not their target
+ttt_assassin_allow_arsonist_kill               1       // Whether the Assassin can kill an Arsonist without damage penalty, even if it is not their target ttt_assassin_allow_hivemind_kill               1       // Whether the Assassin can kill a member of the Hive Mind without damage penalty, even if it is not their target ttt_assassin_allow_plaguemaster_kill           1       // Whether the Assassin can kill a Plaguemaster without damage penalty, even if it is not their target ttt_assassin_allow_cannibal_kill               1       // Whether the Assassin can kill a Cannibal without damage penalty, even if it is not their target ttt_assassin_allow_vindicator_kill             1       // Whether the Assassin can kill a Vindicator without damage penalty, even if it is not their target

 // Vampire